National Slate Museum

 The workshops that house the museum were built in 1870 on land created from a spil tip from nearby Vivian Quarry.
 The workshops had their own narrow gauge railways carrying slate from the quarries and bringing in locomotives for maintenance.

-The museum is linked to Llanberis village by the Llanberis Lake Railway, and the railway uses some of the old museum shops for working on their locomotives and rolling stock.
+The Llanberis Lake Railway links the museum to Llanberis village, and the railway uses some of the old museum shops for working on their locomotives and rolling stock.

 The Biggest Wheel